KARWorkshop/KAR-Gecko-ASM/CT_Items/README.md

 - Slightly Less Insane FireWork || slightly less insane fire work

 - Items No Disaphere When Event || items won't be destroyed when a new event starts

+- Many Items In Red Green Boxes || multiable items in Green and Red Boxes

+- Items No Bounc From Box || stops items from jumping everywhere after you break a box

+- Boxes 1 KO || boxes break in one hit